Azure/open-service-broker-azure/docs/stability.md

 independently across semver releases, which is important so we can improve an individual service, or subset of service at one time.

+**Note**: when OSBA `v1.0.0` is released, all services that were available as `preview` or `experimental` will not be available anymore, except for the
+following:

+- All services in the catalog that offer PostgreSQL
+- All services in the catalog that offer SQL Server
+- All services in the catalog that offer MySQL

+If you need to use any of the services that are removed in `v1.0.0` immediately, please downgrade to a version prior to `v1.0.0`.
+The removed services will be re-added in minor releases following `v1.0.0`.

 # Service Stability and OSBA Version

 We correlate service stability changes to OSBA version changes according to the